In This Article

 Boosts collagen production: Along with those antioxidant properties, sodium ascorbyl phosphate is an ideal anti-aging ingredient, thanks to its ability to stimulate the production of collagen, the protein responsible for strong, youthful skin.
 (Interestingly enough, ingesting vitamin C can have the same effect.)

 Evens out skin tone: Sodium ascorbyl phosphate is a great ingredient for those looking to combat hyperpigmentation or dark spots, says Carqueville.
 By inhibiting tyrosinase, the enzyme needed to produce melanin (pigment), it can help both fade existing and ward off future discoloration.

-Has anti-microbial benefits: According to study published in the International Journal of Cosmetic Science, sodium ascorbyl phosphate has an anti-microbial effect, making it a good acne treatment.
+Has anti-microbial benefits: According to study published in the journal Pharmaceutics, sodium ascorbyl phosphate has an anti-microbial effect, making it a good acne treatment.
 Coupled with the fact that it’s less irritating than other forms of the vitamin, it's a good pick for those prone to breakouts.

 Side Effects of Sodium Ascorbyl Phosphate

 While the more intense forms of vitamin C can be notoriously irritating, sodium ascorbyl phosphate is a great option for those who can’t tolerate it, says Gohara.
 Still, it is a very active ingredient, so there is some potential for irritation, particularly for those whose skin is on the super sensitive side.